mark-watson/Clojure-AI-Book/manuscript/semantic_web.md

   "2008-05-11" .
 ~~~~~~~~

 Note that I split one RDF statement across three lines (3-5) here to fit page width.
-The RFD statement on lines 3-5 is legal and will be handled correctly by RDF parsers.
+The RDF statement on lines 3-5 is legal and will be handled correctly by RDF parsers.
 Here we just represent the date as a string.
 We can add a type to the object representing a specific date:

 {lang="sparql",linenos=off}
 ~~~~~~~~